CohenArthur/internship_report_2022/report.md

 The goal of this internship was, overall, to contribute to the state of the compiler.
 More specifically, some complex Rust concepts such as macros, privacy restrictions or const generics were not handled yet, and needed to be worked on to achieve a valid Rust implementation as soon as possible.

-_FIXME_: Add more?
-Yes!
-Talk about goal of compiling standard Rust library

 [1]: https://www.zdnet.com/article/microsoft-70-percent-of-all-security-bugs-are-memory-safety-issues/
 [2]: https://www.chromium.org/Home/chromium-security/memory-safety/